vatpac-technology/sops/docs/military/townsville.md

 ## Aerodrome
 ### Runway Operations
 Runway 01/19 are the primary runways at Townsville.
-Runway 07/25 is often used in conjunction with 01 for VFR arrivals and Helicopter Traffic.
+Runway 07/25 may be used in conjunction with 01/19 for VFR arrivals and Helicopter Traffic.

 ### NON-RNAV Departures
 For non-RNAV approved IFR aircaft with a wake turbulence category of medium or greater, issue a RADAR SID.